 Certification of one's computer literacy has been established by the Tennessee Board of Regents as a degree requirement for all students.
-All Austin Peay State University degree recipients must fulfill this requirement.
+Effective with the May, 1989 graduating class, all Austin Peay State University degree recipients must fulfill this requirement.